YangPhy/YangPhy.github.io/_pages/presentations.md

 ---

 ## Seminar and colloquium
+1. *Higgs decay to charmonia and the charm quark Yukawa*
+PITT PACC Group Seminar, University of Pittsburgh, March 2022
 1. *Multi-boson production and the muon Yukawa coupling*
 (Remote) HEP Journal Club, University of Utah, October 2021
 1. *Multi-boson production and the muon Yukawa coupling*